TacnaynDev/Core-Shader-Template/README.md

 ## Known Issues
 Transparent moving blocks do not render properly when modified
+Dropped items do not render shadows properly during pickup animation (Unfixable due to all shadows being handled as blocks)

 ## TODO
 Remove unnecessary UV maps from fragment shaders to further optimize template
 Add support for customizing GUI and text elements more easily